yashward001/Stock-Predictor-Using-LSTM-and-SVR/README.md

 ## Conclusion
 The project successfully fulfills the objective of shifting focus towards trend analysis rather than precise price prediction.
 It presents a data-driven, strategic approach for investment decision-making in the stock market.

-## How to Use
-1. Clone the repository to your local machine.
-2. Install the required dependencies listed in `requirements.txt`.
-3. Run the models using the provided Jupyter notebooks to analyze the latest stock data.
-4. Utilize the trend analysis output for strategic investment planning.

 ## Contributions
 Alok Aashish Vernekar : Data Cleaning & Preparation, LSTM Model, Slides Yashwardhan Singh Tomar : Data Analysis, SVR Model, Data Exploration, Slides